krishnasaga/open-data-intelligence-and-visualization/README.md

 # Open Data Intelligence And Visualization
 Open data intelligence and visualisation

+## Abstract
-A data intelligence and visualization architecture to apply machine and human intelligence on data in general or otherwise not bounded to a domain or use case.
-Hence, it can be applied data of any known and unknown domain to humans and connect the dots explore the fantastic discoveries and visualization.
+An intelligence and visualization architecture to apply machine and human intelligence on data in general or otherwise not bounded to a domain or use case.
+Hence, it can be applied to humans' known and unknown data and connect the dots to explore fantastic discoveries and visualization.

+##